 The financial statements are presented in Sterling which is the Company's functional and presentation currency.
 Foreign currency transactions are translated into Sterling at the exchange rate prevailing at the date of the transaction.
-Exchange gains and losses resulting from the settlement of such transactions are recognised in the Statement of comprehensive income.
+Exchange gains and losses resulting from the settlement of such transactions are recognised in the Income statement.

-Exchange gains and losses arising from the translation of monetary assets and liabilities at the exchange rate prevailing at the Balance sheet date are recognised in the Statement of comprehensive income.
+Exchange gains and losses arising from the translation of monetary assets and liabilities at the exchange rate prevailing at the Balance sheet date are recognised in the Income statement.
 Non-monetary assets that are measured at fair value are translated using the exchange rate at the date that the fair value was determined.

-Translation differences on non-monetary financial instruments classified as financial assets designated at fair value through other comprehensive income are included in equity, unless designated in a fair value hedging relationship where it is recognised in the Statement of comprehensive income together with foreign currency translation differences on the hedging instrument.
+Translation differences on non-monetary financial instruments classified as financial assets designated at fair value through other comprehensive income are included in equity, unless designated in a fair value hedging relationship where it is recognised in the Income statement together with foreign currency translation differences on the hedging instrument.